WodongaTAFE/PSMoodle/README.md

     Connect-Moodle -Uri 'https://sandbox.moodledemo.net' -Token '<your token here>'

 Note: For the module to connect, the user or app token must have access to the `core_webservice_get_site_info` function in your Moodle instance.

+## Disconnecting

+To ensure the Moodle token is not preserved in your session, you can disconnect from the Moodle instance using this command:

+    Disconnect-Moodle

+Note that no network connections are maintained that need to be cleaned up with this command.
+It's only used to clear the locally cached URI and token.

 ## Cmdlets